Our Friends from Frolix 8: Reception

 Academic Patricia S. Warrick said of Frolix 8 that "if an award were given for the most sterile Dick novel, Our Friends from Frolix 8 (1970) would be one of the leading candidates."
 Andrew M. Butler said it was dull in comparison to Dick's other novels of the time, and said that "dystopia meets space opera is all you can say about it".
 A contemporary review from the SF zine Luna Monthly praised Frolix 8 as a "readable and entertaining" book.
 They said it was easier to follow than most of the author's works, calling its plot well structured and noting its scene and POV shifts to be typical of him.
 Darrell Schweitzer, in the Science Fiction Review in 1978 called it "not top drawer Dick", but said that even "his middle drawers are more interesting than most", while a review in the British SF magazine Vector called it "a lively, entertaining book, abrim with ideas", that presents "no solutions to the various moral dilemmas" portrayed within.

 The plot received criticism, particularly for its perceived lack of originality compared both to general SF and Dick's other works.
 Mackey called the plot thin compared to early 1960s books from Dick, with some of the weaknesses of more standard SF conventions appearing.
 He criticized its style as slack and the dialogue of the characters, which he characterized as babbling.
 Darko Suvin described the plot points as happening like a "succession of rabbits out of a hat, in a quite arbitrary way".
 Michael Rogers, writing for the Library Journal, described the novel as being "couched in the usual sf trappings", though noted it would appeal to those who were already fans of Dick and Blade Runner.
 Warrick said that in writing the book, Dick had taken from his old works ideas and hastily put them together, in what she described as a "haphazard arrangement held with staples and binder twine", with "not one original idea".
 Andrevon expressed a similar sentiment, saying that Dick had "merely systematically and inspiredly reused schemes he had once used infinitely better" in other works.
+Phillip Lumb, writing for the British newspaper the Eastern Daily Press, called it "a well thought out and convincing tale", saying that the story was written skillfully, but criticized the "rather rushed and unconvincing ending".